truvami/docs/docs/getting-started/tag-S.md

 <!-- ![Bild 1](/img/getting-started-imgs/tag_s_side.png) -->
 <img src="/img/getting-started-imgs/tag_s_side.webp" height="350vh"/>
 ```
-Versions: 1.0.0
+Versions: 1.0.1
-Date: 2024-06-20
+Date: 2024-09-22
 ```

 #### 1. Charge the truvami® tag S
 The tag S can be charged with a standard USB-C cable.

-#### 2. Press the black button to activate the tracker
+#### 2. Press the press the button in the center to activate the tracker
-Hold it for 5 seconds.
-Once the red LED blinks, the tracker has been successfully activated.
+Hold it for 10 seconds.
+Once the amber-colored LED blinks, the tracker has been successfully activated.

 <!-- ![Bild 2](/img/getting-started-imgs/tag_s_front.png) -->
 <img src="/img/getting-started-imgs/tag_s_front.webp" height="350vh"/>